 Is the cafe open?

-The reopening date of the cafe is forthcoming.
+The reopening date of the cafe is April 6.

 Will all galleries be open?

-Catalogues are available for purchase in the lobbies of the museums.
+Catalogs are generally available for purchase in the lobbies of the museums when staff are available to make the transaction.
 Purchases can be made by credit or debit card only.
 We are not accepting cash at this time.

 Are wheelchairs available for visitor use?